 4. Reduce or Eliminate Waste

 When first starting out there is bound to be a certain amount of waste due to trial and error.
 This type of waste probably cannot be avoided altogether but it can be significantly reduced with a little effort paying attention to where that waste is originating.
 Correct it immediately.
-More importantly is a number of wasted manpower hours you incur.
+More importantly, is a number of wasted manpower hours you incur.
 From the very beginning, it is in your best interest to obtain software that can automate the tasks your people are doing daily such as those routine tasks delegated to HR and, of course, the spending control cloud-based platform mentioned above.
-From CNC automated manufacturing processes to regular mass email correspondence, there are many ways to control wasted labour by automating processes with today’s innovative technology.
+From CNC automated manufacturing processes to regular mass email correspondence, there are many ways to control wasted labor by automating processes with today’s innovative technology.

 5. Consider Outsourced Marketing